aspenmayer/AmphetamineBeta/README.md

 • Support for IPv6 addresses in Triggers<BR>
 • Added ability to manually control padding for menu bar image<BR>
 • Added new + updated some existing AppleScript commands<BR>
+• Added "no power adapter" conditions to Power (power adapter/battery) Trigger<BR>
+• Added and/or operator to Power (power adapter/battery) Trigger<BR>
 <BR>
   <b>Bug Fixes:</b><BR>
 • Fixed an issue where menu would not display when 2 or more displays were arranged vertically<BR>